 Response to Recommendation 8: Agree.
-The three existing cultural assessments available to PMEL (see R3) indicate that there are significant concerns among our nonfederal staff about career paths and other aspects of our blended workforce.
+The three existing cultural assessments available to PMEL (see R3) indicate that there are significant concerns among our non-federal staff about career paths and other aspects of our blended workforce.
 PMEL values our CI and contracted staff as full scientific partners, and believes it is important to increase our overall inclusivity and to strive for equity in all ways within our control.
-We acknowledge the need to raise awareness among all PMEL staff about differences in rules and regulations that affect Federal and CI employees and appropriate relationships between federal and non-federal employees.
+We acknowledge the need to raise awareness among all PMEL staff about differences in rules and regulations that affect Federal and CI employees and appropriate relationships between federal and non-federal employees..

-- Review synthesis of culture assessments; identify 1-3 key areas for dedicated effort

-- Date: April 2021

-- Responsibility: PMEL leadership

-- Build a team to develop options for appropriate mentorship programs at PMEL

-- Date: June 2021

-- Responsibility: D&I team

-- Work with CI directors to coordinate efforts for career development and morale

-- Date: ongoing

-- Responsibility: PMEL and CI leadership

-- Build awards team to identify awards and other recognition for which CI, contractor and federal staff are eligible, and to identify PMEL staff deserving of such awards.

-- Date: completed

-- Responsibility: PMEL leadership/Awards Team

-- Raise awareness among all PMEL staff about differences in rules and regulations that affect Federal and CI employees.

-- Date: 2021 and ongoing

-- Responsibility: PMEL leadership
+- Review synthesis of culture assessments; identify 1-3 key areas for dedicated effort - Date: Completed 2022 - Responsibility: PMEL leadership; Completed by the newly formed M-team and developed list of initiatives to implement in response.
+Also developing an agenda for an all hands retreat later this summer. - Build a team to develop options for appropriate mentorship programs at PMEL - Date: Completed - Responsibility: D&I team and M-team - Work with CI directors to coordinate efforts for career development and morale - Date: Ongoing plans for 2023; PMEL is doing what we can within the legal restrictions in place under contract law Any activities that fall outside of legal compliance have been corrected, which inherently sets up inequities in the lab that can not be further resolved.
+CI and PMEL directors are planning an all hands meeting to improve understanding of contracting law and the roles, responsibilities, and rules for staff. - Responsibility: PMEL and CI leadership - Build awards team to identify awards and other recognition for which CI, contractor and federal staff are eligible, and to identify PMEL staff deserving of such awards. - Date: Completed.
+Also working to exploring new unsung hero award for any PMEL staff member. - Responsibility: PMEL leadership/Awards Team - Raise awareness among all PMEL staff about differences in rules and regulations that affect Federal and CI employees. - Date: Planning 2023 (see above) - Responsibility: PMEL leadership